Jelly-RDF/jelly-jvm/docs/docs/getting-started-plugins.md

 !!! warning "Content negotiation in Fuseki"

     Content negotiation using the `application/x-jelly-rdf` media type in the `Accept` header works in Fuseki since Apache Jena version 5.2.0.
 Previous versions of Fuseki did not support media type registration.

+!!! tip "How to use Jelly with Jena's CLI tools?"

+    Jelly-JVM fully supports Apache Jena's command-line interface (CLI) utilities.
+See the **[dedicated guide](user/jena-cli.md)** for more information.

 ### Eclipse RDF4J